 Leaf: The leaves are often decurrent ( with a round lobe) on one side at the base of the leaf.
 Normally 6-10 side veins.
 With Ficus nota both sides of the leaf base are decurrent forming a heart shaped (cordate) base.

 Fig: The large figs (2-3.5 cm) grow on short branchlets in bunches hanging from the trunk (cauliferous).
 The figs are very variable but have prominent bracts or ridges around the ostiole.
-However according to Berg (2005) there are no lateral (side) bracts on the fig. Therefore the fig illustrated on the cover of Berg (2005) must be Ficus nota !
 Figs ripen green/yellow and are dispersed mainly by small fruit bats and palm civets.

 Similar species: One of 7 species of cauliferous bat figs which ripen green to yellow brown including.